 The Role of Neutering and Spaying

-Studies have repeatedly shown that neutered and spayed pets live longer, both cats and dogs.
+Studies have repeatedly shown that neutered and spayed pets live longer.
 What they have not stated clearly is why.
 Statistics can be very misleading.
 People who take care of their pets and take them to regular vet visits are more likely to neuter and spay their pets, after all, and thus the neutered and spayed pets may be cared for more often.

 It’s commonly known that mutts are healthier than purebred dogs.
-This is commonly true because nature will out–mutts have a wide variety of genes to choose from and the dominant and most successful genes will be replicated.
-Purebred dogs are bred by humans and thus are bred for things other than health.
-In fact, some breeds are so intensely distorted that they have been labelled as cruelty in some countries.
+This is widely true because nature has a wide variety of genes to choose from, and the most successful one will be replicated.
+Purebred dogs are grown by humans and thus are bred for things other than health.
+In fact, some breeds are so intensely distorted that they have been labeled as cruelty in some countries.
 But that doesn’t mean that a purebred dog is necessarily unhealthy.
-Some dogs are bred for stamina, vigor and health, such as working dog breeds, while other dogs are bred purely for “conformation” and appearances.
+Some dogs are bred for stamina, vigor, and health, such as working dog breeds.
+While other dogs are bred purely for “conformation” and appearances.

 Hybrid vigor, itself, is often poorly understood.
 A mutt is not necessarily inherently “better” than either of its purebred parents.
-It simply has a wider genetic pool to choose from and thus it has the possibility of getting the best of both worlds and neatly sidestepping potentially hazardous health issues, but this doesn’t mean that a hybrid is magically healthier than either of its parents.
+It merely has a wider genetic pool to choose from.
+Thus it has the possibility of getting the best of both worlds and neatly sidestepping potentially hazardous health issues.
+This doesn’t mean that a hybrid is magically healthier than either of its parents.

 What, Exactly, Gets a Dog to Live Longer?

 Healthier diets and exercise can definitely contribute to a dog’s health, but even this is controversial.
-Some vets hate raw diets, others swear by it, and still others don’t know anything about it–which is intriguing, because what did dogs eat, then?
+Some vets hate raw diets, others swear by it, and still, others don’t know anything about it–which is intriguing, because what did dogs eat until now?
 Dog foods don’t need to follow rigorous standards the way human foods do.
-Dogs can’t graze, so they can’t make up for any malnutrition in their diets the way people can follow their instincts; multi-vitamin supplements may be useful but, like human multivitamins, may not be properly digested without help.
+Dogs can’t graze, so they can’t make up for any malnutrition in their diets the way people can follow their instincts.
+Multivitamin supplements may be useful but may not be adequately digested without help.